|Rewards Rating:||3.4 / 5|

 Unfortunately, the Delta SkyMiles Blue American Express Card doesn’t come with as many additional perks as Delta cards that do charge an annual fee – like the Delta SkyMiles® Gold American Express Card.
 But, while the Delta SkyMiles Blue American Express Card doesn’t offer a free checked bag or priority seating on Delta flights, you’ll still be able to get to your next reward flight a bit faster.

 The welcome offer on the Delta SkyMiles Blue American Express Card is decent, but not overly generous.
-The card offers 10,000 miles to cardholders who spend $500 in the first three months.
+The card offers 10,000 miles to cardholders who spend $1,000 in the first six months.
 If you are hoping to fund a reward trip on your introductory bonus, this probably won’t be quite enough to get you there.
-Even with SkyMiles being slightly more valuable (we value each mile at 1.61 cents), the bonus is only worth around $161 toward reward flights.
+Even with SkyMiles being slightly more valuable (Bankrate values these miles at 1.3 cents each), the bonus is only worth around $130 toward reward flights.